 And just to confuse you the numbers mean very different things

 Aught Scale: This mainly focuses on a larger size hook used in saltwater and sport fishing.
 Each hook is measured with a /0 at the end of it. for example, you might use a 5/0 circle hook for tuna but as the numbers go up so do the hook sizes.

 Normal Scale: The opposite can be said for the normal size hook numbering system.
 As the numbers go up the hook size gets smaller.
 You might use something like a size 10 (great for salmon eggs), size 12, or 16 hook size for smaller brook trout or lakes with smaller stocks.

-As this guide is about fishing for trout and trout hooks in general we are going to use the second scale.
+As this guide is about fishing for trout we are going to use the second scale.
 I mainly use smaller hooks when going for trout as I tend to fly fish a lot and most freshwater patterns are tied on smaller hooks.
 When float fishing with bait I also stick to smaller hook sizes.
 This allows for a more natural bait presentation and tends not to spook the swim.

 The only other hook type I will use for trout fishing is when I fish something like freshwater prawns for Salmon returning to spawn, which is a longer size hook so I can hold the bait in place during longer casts.

 In my experience, different waters and baits will also dictate the type of hooks you use and the size of the hook.
 Something like a maggot or sweetcorn will sit nicely on smaller-sized hooks, like size 10, but as you go up in target size and bait size your hook will also have to get bigger.